KuzeGY/PT-Example/README.md

 ### For  6: LOA and Corro(BGB) - NB Flow
 Issue: Dependency with Scenario 5
 In TAL-EWF-DataCreation.jmx
-Step1 : Change Loop Number in Test Group : 5_LOA and Corro(BGB) - UW Flow
+* Step1 : Change Loop Number in Test Group : 5_LOA and Corro(BGB) - UW Flow to meet how many workload designed for run Senario:6
-Step2 : Change RefNo in TestData/pre_LOA and Corro(BGB) - UW Flow.csv to meet what you planned in previous step.
+* Step2 : Change RefNo in TestData/5_Super Policy with Non-UHG Requirement.csv to meet what you planned in previous step.
-  e.g Scenario6: PTS01101 - PTS01106
-Step3 : Run Test Group : 5_LOA and Corro(BGB) - UW Flow in TAL-EWF-DataCreation.jmx
+* Step3 : Run Test Group : 5_LOA and Corro(BGB) - UW Flow in TAL-EWF-DataCreation.jmx

-In TAL-EWF-UI.jmx
-Step4 : Double Check Loops number and RefNo in 6: LOA and Corro(BGB) - NB Flow.csv have setup properly
+* Step4 : Double Check TestData/6_Super Policy with Non-UHG Requirement - NB Flow.csv setup properly

-TO-DO!!
 ### For  9: Submit Requirements - API
-  Step1: Create Application e.g. PTS001 with Create Poilcy API
+* Step1: Create Application e.g. PTS001 with Create Poilcy API
-  Step2: UW Manager Login search and click Initial Assessment on the Life in PTS001
+* Step2: UW Manager Login search and click Initial Assessment on the Life in PTS001
-  Step3: Click Add Requirement button
+* Step3: Click Add Requirement button
-  Step4: Change Sub category to Non-UHG
+* Step4: Change Sub category to Non-UHG
-  Step5: Select All of requirements(Usually 10 requirements), Click Next, Click submit
+* Step5: Select All of requirements(Usually 10 requirements), Click Next, Click Submit
-  Step6: Copy and Paste All of the Requirement ID to Test Data File
+* Step6: Copy and Paste All of the Requirement ID to TestData/9_Submit Requirements - API.csv e.g. 3000381 - 3000390

-  Tips: 10 Requirment ID for 1 Hour Test in 75/Hr workload
+  Note: 10 Requirment ID for 1 Hour Test in 75/Hr workload

 ### For  10: Create Policy - API
-  Make Sure test data for previous test have been removed in TestData/10_CreatePolicy.csv
+	Make Sure tested data for previous test have been removed in TestData/10_CreatePolicy.csv

-  Tips: 10 Requirment ID for 1 Hour Test in 75/Hr workload

 ### For  11: Create Policy - STP - API
+	Make Sure tested data for previous test have been removed in TestData/11_CreatePolicy-STP.csv

 ### For  12: Retrieve Requirements - API
+	All of PolicyID for Retrieve Requirement is 1765010, No need for change.

 ### For  13: Create Tele Interview - API
+	Make Sure tested data for previous test have been removed in TestData/13_Create Tele Interview - API.csv

-## Payload Parameterization Explanation
+## CreatePolicy, CreatePolicy-STP, Create TI Payload Parameterization Explanation
+* <Id> ${AppID}</Id> Incremental

 ## Test Exectution
 ### Sanity Test